grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 > **Note:**: CLI flags are component specific, thus they will not show up in the generated `ConfigMap` (or `Secret`), making it less obvious what configuration is running.
 Use only when absolutely necessary.

-### Ispect changes to the configuration before upgrade
+### Inspect changes to the configuration before upgrade

 Follow these steps to inspect what change will be applied to the configuration.